botpress/botpress/docs/middlewares.md

 ## Middleware Chain

-A middleware chain is simply a collection of middlewares that are called in a predertermined order.
-Each middleware in the chain has the freedom to:
+A middleware chain is simply a collection of middleware functions that are called in a predertermined order.
+Each middleware function in the chain has the freedom to:
 - execute arbitrary code
 - mutate the event
 - call the next middleware
-- interupting the chain by never calling the next middleware (what we call swallowing the event)
+- interupt the chain by never calling the next middleware (what we call swallowing the event)
-- interrupting the chain by throwing an error
+- interrupt the chain by throwing an error

-## A simple middleware
+## A simple middleware function

-A middleware is simply a function that takes an event as the first parameter and a `next` function as the second parameter.
+A middleware function is simply a function that takes an event as the first parameter and a `next` function as the second parameter.

 Here's an example of the 5 possible cases: